alexandrebaux/phenotype/README.md

 // The errorValue is like a distance between the result you expect and what you get. myFirstPhenotype.error(errorValue);

-// This line will adjust the value return by all genome() function using a score. myFirstPhenotype.score(scoreValue);
+// This line will adjust the value returned by the all genome() function using a score as a reward. myFirstPhenotype.score(scoreValue);

 // This line return an array of value with the current best parameters